 As labor nears, the cervix may start to thin or stretch (efface) and open (dilate).
 This prepares the cervix for the baby to pass through the birth canal (vagina).
-How fast the cervix thins and opens varies for each woman.
-In some women, the cervix may start to efface and dilate slowly over a period of weeks.
-But a first-time mother often will not dilate until active labor starts.
+How fast the cervix thins and opens varies for each person.
+In some cases, the cervix may start to efface and dilate slowly over a period of weeks.
+But someone giving birth for the first time often won't dilate until labor starts.

 During labor, contractions in your uterus open (dilate) your cervix.
 They also help move the baby into position to be born.

-As the baby's head drops down into the pelvis, it pushes against the cervix.
-This causes the cervix to relax and thin out, or efface.
+As the baby's head drops down into your pelvis, it pushes against the cervix.
+This causes the cervix to stretch and thin out, or efface.

 Effacement is described as a percentage.
 For example, if your cervix is not effaced at all, it is 0% effaced.
 If the cervix has completely thinned, it is 100% effaced.

-After the cervix begins to efface, it will also start to open.
+After your cervix starts to efface, it will also start to open.
 This is called cervical dilatation.